yongchao/motrpac_rnaseq/README.md

 * %globin
 * %ERCC
 * %phix
+## E.3 The PCR duplication rate marked by PICARD MarkDuplicates
+The implementation is in the file [mark\_dup.sh](bin/mark_dup.sh)
+* %dup_picard

-## E.3 The PCR duplication rate assessed with UMI technique (see section D.5)
+## E.4 The PCR duplication rate assessed with UMI technique (see section D.5)
 * %umi_dup

-## E.4 Post\-alignment RNA-seq metrics from Picard's CollectRnaSeqMetrics output files, also for UMI duplicated removed files
+## E.5 Post\-alignment RNA-seq metrics from Picard's CollectRnaSeqMetrics output files, also for UMI duplicated removed files
 * The important metrics obtained from the Picard's CollectRnaSeqMetrics output file.
   * %coding: % of bases mapped to coding
   * %utr: % of bases mapped to UTR